jaytaylor/sql-layer/README.md

 ### FoundationDB

-To install FoundationDB, follow the official [Getting Started](https://foundationdb.com/documentation/getting-started.html), documentation, being sure to check that the cluster is up and running (covered in *Testing your FoundationDB installation*).
+To install FoundationDB, follow the official [Getting Started](https://foundationdb.com/documentation/getting-started.html) guides, being sure to check that the cluster is up and running (covered in *Testing your FoundationDB installation*).